 Black Caps Honor Guard

-Participation in the Steve Millikin Black Caps Veterans Group is open to all persons with military experience, as well as persons interested in supporting America’s Military.
+Participation in the Steve Millikin Black Caps Veterans Group is open to all persons with military experience, along with persons interested in supporting America’s military.
 The group meets four times each year for breakfast, as well as for Memorial Day and Veterans Day at a Sunday afternoon program at Country Park (Guilford County Veterans’ Memorial).